piyushh-k/Tic-Tac-Toe-game/README.md

 Tic-Tac-Toe Game
 This is a simple Tic-Tac-Toe game built using React and Vite.
 The game allows two players to take turns in a 3x3 grid, marking 'X' or 'O'.
-The game checks for winning conditions after each move and allows the players to reset the game when it's over.
+The game checks for winning conditions after each move and allows the players to reset the game when it's over , and also to go back to previous moves.

 Demo : <br>
 ![screenshot](tic.png)